Arrondale History, Family Crest & Coats of Arms

 Some of the Arrondale family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Arrondale family to the New World and Oceana
+Migration of the Arrondale family

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Arrondale or a variant listed above: James Arundel who settled in Virginia in 1637; John in 1652; Peter in 1626; Richard in 1650; all settled in Virginia.
 Robert settled in Barbados in 1670.